Newlin Law Areas of Practice

 Will I be responsible for the towing and storage costs?
 The insurance company for the driver who caused the accident normally will pay the reasonable towing and storage costs of your car.
 While determining whether your car is a “total loss,” they will continue to pay the storage costs.
 They will move the car from the repair shop to a wrecking yard or a free storage area if the insurance company declares the car a “total loss.”
 Before your car is moved, you will be called.
 You will have to pay the storage costs from the day of your refusal forward if you refuse to allow the insurance company to move your car.
 You can pay to have it towed to your home if you want to keep the vehicle.
 BE CAREFUL!
 If there is a dispute as to how the accident happened, the insurance company may further investigate the details of the accident.
 While doing so, the storage fees could be your responsibility!

 How do I find out what to do with my vehicle?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: If you have any questions concerning damage to your vehicle, please call me today for free legal advice.
+Call Dan Newlin Injury Attorneys at (407) 888-8000: If you have any questions concerning damage to your vehicle, please call me today for free legal advice.
 When it comes to damage to your vehicle, you often have several options to chose from.
 The insurance companies may not always show you all of the options.
 My staff is always ready to discuss what to do with your damaged vehicle and how best to ensure that you an informed on all decisions that you make concerning your vehicle.
 REMEMBER!
 From the minute the insurance company knows of an auto accident, teams of adjusters are assembled to being working against you.
 Call us first, BEFORE speaking with the insurance company.
 Help is just a phone call away.